-The Family Listing indicates a Husband of Head in the FU.
-If Husband of Head was prelisted, please verify and indicate the reason given in the R-profile.
+The coverscreen indicates a Husband of Head in the FU.
+If Husband of Head was prelisted, please verify and indicate reason given in R Profile.
 Moving in a new Husband of Head or changing an existing FU member to Husband of Head requires study staff permission.
 Please verify and give name of study staff person who gave you permission, and the reason for making this Husband of Head designation.

 This RTH is used only very rarely, and under very special circumstances.
-We might get one or two new ones a year, if that-out of over 7,500 cases!
 Here we are double-checking that you got permission from study staff to make a male spouse into Husband of Head instead of Head.
-Please give us the name of the authorizing person-don't just say "study staff".
+Please give us a name (don't just say "study staff").

-We do this because using this RTH in the wrong circumstances is one of the worst errors you can make and one of our greatest editing headaches.
+We do this because using this RTH in the wrong circumstances is one of the worst errors you can make.
 It means that a lot of data that should have been collected about the person didn't get collected.
-And a major case editing job which is very ugly and hard to do is necessary.
-So we want to ensure that you never use this RTH unless it has been authorized by study staff.
+We want to ensure that use of this RTH is always reviewed by study staff.

 If the male spouse is pre-listed as Husband of Head, that means that study staff has already approved it in a previous wave.
 It's okay to still use it.
-There should be an explanation of why it was used in the R-profile.

-Did any prelisted person move out or die and you were unable to indicate this on the Family Listing?
-This includes those who moved out and set up their own household, moved into another household, or into institutional housing (e.g., college dorm, prison, military housing, or nursing home).

-IO11a Please specify the name, sex, birthdate/age, move out date and relationship to Head of each mover out or deceased FU member.
+- IO11.
+Did anyone prelisted person move out or die and you were unable to indicate this on the Family Listing?
+(This includes people who went away to college/the military/jail or went into a nursing home/group home/rehab, etc.) - IO11a.
+Please specify the name, sex, birthdate/age, move out date and relationship to Head.
 As much as possible give details of where this person moved, others living with them, etc.